AEADataEditor/replication-template-development/sample-language-report.md

 ### For R&R that are mostly good to go:

+**We look forward to reviewing the final replication package again after conditional acceptance.**

 **The actions required to bring the package into conformance are simple enough, we do not need to see the package again until Conditional Acceptance.**

 ## Info for summary